About tests in pregnancy

 The test usually involves a glucose tolerance test (GTT), where you have to fast (not eat or drink) overnight.
 Your blood is tested, and then you drink 75 gm of glucose in a sugary drink.
-You have your blood tested twice more – after one hour and after two hours.
+You have your blood tested twice more – after 1 hour and after 2 hours.

 If you have high blood sugar levels on a glucose tolerance test, you’ll be diagnosed with gestational diabetes.